geseib/tgwwalk/README.md

 1. You can also verify Internet access by using the curl command on the NP1, NP2 or P1 (the Datacenter Server wont use the Transit Gateway to get to the internet, but should still work).
 If you curl https://cloudformation.us-east-1.amazonaws.com it should return healthy.

 1. If you tested between the P1 server and a NP1 or NP2 server, you should have also seen a reply ping.
-But thats not what we wanted.
-Take a look at the VPC route table, the Associated Transit Gateway Route table (_for P1 this should be Blue, for NP1 or NP2 this should be Red_) Follow the logic to understand whats going on.
+But that's not what we wanted.
+Look at the VPC route table and the Associated Transit Gateway Route table (_for P1 this should be Blue, for NP1 or NP2 this should be Red_) Follow the logic to understand what's going on.

  <details>
    <summary>SPOLIER Fixing Mysterious Prod to Non-Prod routing</summary><p>

       While we do not have a direct route between the Production and Non-Production VPCs we do have a gateway through the NAT Gateway in the **Datacenter Services VPC**.
-Let's fix this through a routing mechinism called Blackhole routing (sometimes refered to as null routing).
+Let's fix this through a routing mechanism called Blackhole routing (sometimes referred to as null routing).

 1. In the AWS Management Console choose **Services** then select **VPC**.

 1. From the menu on the left, Scroll down and select **Transit Gateway Routes Tables**.

 1. From the table in the main panel select **Blue Route Table**.
-Lets take a look toward the bottom, and click the **Routes** tab.
+Let's take a look toward the bottom, and click the **Routes** tab.

 1. Take a look at the existing routes and see the 0.0.0.0/0 route that is sending data destined for the Non-prod address to the **Datacenter Services VPC**.
 Let's prevent that.
 Click the **Add route** button.